vlexaega/project3-untitled/README.md

 ## Description

 A platform for artists to find inspiration and share their work.

+- Users can create a profile and upload a work of art to share it with the world.
+- Users can also browse artwork that has been uploaded to the app, leave comments, and sell/purchase pieces.

 ## Table of Contents (Optional)